 Since first opening its doors to the homeless in November 1984, the shelter has witnessed a dramatic change in the population it serves.
 We originally opened as a facility where homeless men could get off the street on a cold night and receive a hot meal and a warm place to sleep.
 The shelter is now a 24 hour multi-service facility that improves the quality of life for men, women and children who are in need.
-Today, we also achieve our mission through additional services, which include the Second Street Learning Center, the Children’s Alliance Center, the Supportive Services for Veteran Families, and our growing Reuse & Recycle Program.
+Today, we also achieve our mission through additional services, which include the Second Street Learning Center, OppShop, our retail thrift store and our Reuse & Recycle Program that reduces landfill waste.

 Opportunity House Timeline